mcsandeep/tyk-docs/tyk-docs/content/product-stack/tyk-operator/advanced-configurations/graphql-federation.md

 ### SuperGraph referenced in ApiDefinition
 If a supergraph is referenced in any ApiDefinition, the Tyk Operator will not delete the SuperGraph CRD.

-In order to delete this supergraph, ApiDefinition that has a reference to the supergraph must de-reference the supergraph or be deleted.
+In order to delete this supergraph, the ApiDefinition that has a reference to the supergraph must de-reference the supergraph or be deleted.